feldim2425/OC-Minecarts/src/main/resources/assets/ocminecart/doc/ocminecart/en_US/item/remoteanalyzer.md

 With the "U" or "L" button you can lock the module so that only the owner and an admin can access it.

-The "Change Password" option is for a feature I will add later.
+With "Change Password" option you can set a security password so that not everybody can send commands (more details in the page for the [remote module](remote.md))

 Only the owner and an admin can lock the gui and set a password.